alphagov/govuk-infrastructure/docs/prerequisite-secrets.md

 # Prerequisite Secrets

 The platform requires some prerequisite secrets in order to fully function.
-These secrets are stores in AWS Secret Manager, further info about the integration of the k8s platform platform with AWS Secret Manager is available [here](kubernetes-external-secrets.md)
+These secrets are stored in AWS Secret Manager, using the Kubernetes [External Secrets operator](kubernetes-external-secrets.md)

 The secrets listed here are either:
 1. externally generated in external systems and imported into our platform.
 E.g.